 Rainfall variation is a major source of risk to smallholder farm households’ income and spending.
 Weather risk may influence farmers to underinvest in fertilizer or improved seeds and miss out on opportunities to increase their income.
-In fact, fertilizer use in Africa is about 12 times lower than in other developing regions and modern crop usage is about five times lower than in Asia.
-One proposed method of dealing with weather risk is weather index insurance (WII), which pays out sums of money to farmers when extreme weather events occur (e.g., excess rainfall, drought).
+Given the large effect of agricultural technology adoption on yields, reducing risk-driven barriers to adoption could thus be a way to unlock more profitable yields and higher income for smallholder farmers.
+One method of dealing with weather risk is weather index insurance, which makes payouts to farmers when extreme weather events such as excess rainfall or drought occur.

-When WII products have been directly marketed to farm¬ households in developing countries, demand has typically been quite low.
-One potential explanation is that low adoption is linked to poor access to credit or savings, meaning that farmers often have difficulty finding enough cash when it comes time to make these purchases.
+When weather index insurance products have been directly marketed to farm households in developing countries, demand has typically been quite low.
+One potential explanation is that low adoption is linked to poor access to credit or savings, meaning that farmers often have difficulty finding enough cash when it comes time to make input purchases.
 Offering credit may allow farmers who want but cannot afford insurance an opportunity to insure their crops and take on additional risks.

-Agriculture is the main productive sector of the Ethiopian economy.
-It accounts for a little under 50 percent of the gross domestic product (GDP) and provides employment for 80 percent of the population.
-Ethiopia’s agricultural sector is almost entirely rain-fed and consists of an overwhelmingly smallholder farming system accounting for over 95 percent of the cultivated land.
-The average farmer in 2012 held 1.2 hectares of land and about 55 percent of all farmers held less than 1.0 hectare.
+Agriculture remains the main source of income for most rural households in sub-Saharan Africa and is the main productive sector of the Ethiopian economy.
+It accounts for a little less than 50 percent of Ethiopia’s GDP, generates about 90 percent of Ethiopia’s export earnings, and provides employment for 80 percent of the population.
+Smallholder farms account for more than 95 percent of cultivated land in Ethiopia.
+As the usage of agricultural inputs such as improved seeds and fertilizer remains low while land degradation progresses, farmers experience increasing food insecurity and limited agricultural growth.
 Rainfall in many parts of Ethiopia is highly erratic, with major drought events occurring every four to five years on average.
-Weather shocks severely affect low income smallholder farmers and are a contributing factor to a cycle of poverty and food insecurity.
+Weather shocks severely affect low-income smallholder farmers and contribute to a cycle of poverty and food insecurity.

-The product offered in this study insured the cost of inputs (fertilizer and improved seeds), which amounts to about 1000 Birr (US$75) per-timad (one quarter of a hectare) for the average smallholder farmer.
-Local weather stations that register low rainfall triggered insurance payouts.
-The indexes were optimized for the specific crops grown in the region surrounding each weather station (e.g. teff, maize, sorghum, and wheat).
+The product offered in this study insured the cost of inputs (fertilizer and improved seeds), which amounted to about 1000 Birr (US$51) per timad (one quarter of a hectare) for the average smallholder farmer.
+Local weather stations that registered low rainfall triggered insurance payouts.
+The yield index included the five main crops grown and insured in Amhara, including teff, maize, sorghum, barley, and wheat.